dontcallmeplath/clientside-capstone/README.md

 # Class of '66
-A functional message board and yearbook for my cohort with NSS
+A functional message board and yearbook for my cohort with Nashville Software School